SnowConvert: Function References for Teradata¶

 Returns¶

-A string which is the hexadecimal equivalence.
+A string representing the hexadecimal value.

 Usage example¶